HarryZhu231227919/FinalProject/README.md

 6/1/22 (James) - I created a random move function for the ghosts.
 They will change direction(or not) at each intersection.

 6/1/22 (Harry) - I created a method that will look at all the directions Blinky can take and calculate which is the closest linearly to Pac Man.

+6/2/22 (James) - I fixed the chase mode for Blinky and added chase modes for Pinky and Clyde.